-Once your discount, tracker or fixed-rate mortgage ends, you’ll land on a standard rate which can cost much more each month.
-Use our remortgage calculator to find out how much this could cost you, if you don’t make the right switch.
+Once your discount, tracker or fixed-rate mortgage ends, you’ll be moved onto your lender’s standard rate, which can cost much more each month.
+Use our remortgage calculator to find out how much this could cost you if you don’t make the right switch.

 Your home or property may be repossessed if you do not keep up repayments on a mortgage.

 If you don't remortgage your payments could go up by£0 a year